YuanGongND/ast/README.md

 The result of each epoch is saved in `ast/egs/audioset/exp/yourexpname/result.csv` in format `[mAP, mAUC, average_precision, average_recall, d_prime, train_loss, valid_loss, cum_mAP, cum_mAUC, lr]`
 , where `cum_` results are the checkpoint ensemble results (i.e., averaging the prediction of checkpoint models of each epoch, please check our [PSLA paper](https://arxiv.org/abs/2102.01243) for details).

 In order to reproduce ensembe results of `0.475 mAP` and `0.485 mAP`, please train 3 models use the same setting (i.e., repeat above three times) and train 6 models with different `tstride` and `fstride`, and average the output of the models.
 Please refer to `ast/egs/audioset/ensemble.py`.
+We attached our ensemble log in `/ast/egs/audioset/exp/ensemble-s.log` and `ensemble-m.log`.

 ## Pretrained Models
 We provide full AudioSet pretrained models.